-A: No. A carbon tax would raise energy prices, make every American industry less competitive, and offshore our CO2 emissions to the countries that outcompete us.
+- Summary: A carbon tax would raise energy prices, make every American industry less competitive, and offshore our CO2 emissions to the countries that outcompete us.
+And it would create a dangerous and potentially unlimited new government power that could truly destroy our economy.

 The U.S. Energy Information Administration in its reference case projects an overall increase of CO2 emissions for the world while America continues to reduce emissions slightly.
 As of 2017 US CO2 emissions were less than 15% of the global total.